 Scroll down to see the top 11 skin-brightening creams that Kappel and other skin experts always recommend.

-“Ossential Brightalive blocks the skin’s ability to make pigmentation in areas where that production is overactive like melasma and brown spots.
-In my experience, over-the-counter bleaching creams like this are more effective and have fewer side effects.” — Stefani T. Kappel, MD, cosmetic dermatologist and dermatological surgeon
+“Ossential Brightalive blocks the skin’s ability to make pigmentation in areas where that production is overactive, like melasma and brown spots.
+In my experience, over-the-counter bleaching creams like this are more effective and have fewer side effects.” — Stefani T. Kappel, MD, board-certified dermatologist and cosmetic surgeon

 “I use a safe approach to diminish darkened skin—I send clients home with our XX glycolic acid gel and our Gold Botanical Healing Serum (see below).
-The glycolic acid exfoliates the surface of the epidermis and allows the red raspberry seed oil in our Gold Healing Serum to work even more effectively.” — Athena Hewett, Cidesco-certified medical esthetician, owner of Athena Ellen Skincare + Apothecary, and founder of Monastery organic skincare
+The glycolic acid exfoliates the surface of the epidermis and allows the red raspberry seed oil in our Gold Healing Serum to work even more effectively.” — Athena Hewett, Cidesco-certified medical esthetician, founder of Monastery organic skincare

 “This cream uses niacinamide as one of the components of its CalmPlex technology.
-It’s the driving factor in its ability to brighten skin naturally—it strengthens the skin’s barrier and improves repair function.” — Graceanne Svendsen, celebrity facialist, cosmetic laser specialist, and holistic health coach at Shafer Plastic Surgery
+It’s the driving factor in its ability to brighten skin naturally—it strengthens the skin’s barrier and improves repair function.” — Graceanne Svendsen, licensed master esthetician, cosmetic laser specialist, and Practice Manager at Shafer Clinic Fifth Avenue

 “I recommend cleansing with a Clarisonic brush and then applying SkinMedica Lytera 2.0 twice a day.
 I also created a powerful skin lightening and anti-aging cream called HQRAiran+, which targets skin discoloration—it’s available exclusively in my New York City office.” — Lisa Airan, MD, dermatologist